-This REQUIRED state variable is introduced to provide type information for the AVTransportID argument in actions: PrepareForConnection() and GetCurrentConnectionInfo().
+This required state variable is introduced to provide type information for the AVTransportID argument in actions: PrepareForConnection() and GetCurrentConnectionInfo().
 It identifies a logical instance of the AVTransport service associated with a Connection.
-See AVTransport Specification [AVT], Section 2.5.6, "Supporting multiple virtual Transports" for more information.
+See AVTransport specification [5], Annex B.6 for more information.